Robert Foliot: Bishop of Hereford

 Foliot was elected to the see of Hereford in late April 1173 and consecrated on 6 October 1174 at Canterbury by Archbishop Richard of Dover.
-Hereford had been vacant since the death of Robert of Melun in 1167, due to the Becket's exile and then death.
+Hereford had been vacant since the death of Robert of Melun in 1167, due to Becket's exile and then death.
 Foliot was either elected by the cathedral chapter without guidance from the king, or was nominated to the cathedral chapter by King Henry at the urging of his relative Gilbert Foliot.
 Robert Foliot later attended the Third Lateran Council in 1179.
 While bishop, he became involved in a dispute with Hugh Parvus, a local baron, over the power of appointment to two churches.
 He also served as a judge-delegate for the papacy, serving with Roger, the Bishop of Worcester on cases including one between a Norman monastery and an English priory.
 He judged a number of other cases for the papacy during his time as bishop.
 He received over 40 surviving papal commissions and communications, some of which dealt with the problems of married clergy in his diocese.
 From his ecclesiastical documents, almost 40 survive.

-While bishop, Foliot gave books, altar furnishings, and land to his cathedral chapter, as well as a purple and gold cape to Wigmore Abbey.
+While bishop Foliot gave books, altar furnishings, and land to his cathedral chapter, as well as a purple and gold cape to Wigmore Abbey.
 Although no documentary evidence links him to the timbered hall in the bishop's palace at Hereford, tree-ring dating of the timbers has dated its construction to 1179, during his time as bishop.
 He also gave money to the Bishop's Chapel in Hereford Cathedral.